 Gingerbread Traditions, based in Oregon, delivers the most delicious gourmet gingerbread kits, shipped direct to you.
 Gingerbread house kits make exciting and creative gifts for friends and family members of any age.
 Buy your own gingerbread kits online today!

-Our fresh-baked Halloween Black Chocolate House Kits are hand-crafted using a unique blend of chocolate infused gingerbread!
+Our fresh-baked Halloween Black Chocolate Gingerbread House Kits are hand-crafted using a unique blend of chocolate infused gingerbread!
 All of our kits are completely edible and taste delicious!
 You can follow the instructions in the kits, or use your own imagination and design techniques.
 Everyone can have a great time building and decorating to celebrate a special occasion.
 Rather do it all yourself?
 We offer Unassembled Gingerbread House Kits that contain everything you need to build and create a beautiful, unique gingerbread house!